 “Legal Costs” – means, with respect to a Party, the reasonable out-of-pocket expenses incurred by it, including legal fees, by reason of the enforcement and protection of its rights under the Agreement.

 “Losses” – means, with respect to a Party, an amount equal to the present value of the economic loss, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a Terminated Transaction, determined in a commercially reasonable manner plus any amounts owed by the Party for Gas deliveries whether invoiced or not.
 The Non-Defaulting Party will determine its Losses as of the relevant Early Termination Date, or, if that is not reasonably practicable, as of the earliest date thereafter that is reasonably practicable.
+The Non-Defaulting Party shall not be obligated to enter into replacement transactions in order to calculate its Losses.

 “Month” – shall mean the period beginning on the first Day of the calendar month and ending immediately prior to the commencement of the first Day of the next calendar month.